 At the end of the 13th century, in an attempt to put an end to the everlasting fight between the Angiò and the Aragon family over the control of Sicily, Pope Bonifacio VIII founded the kingdom of Sardinia and Corsica, and donated it as a feud to King Jacob II of Aragon.

-The first official appearances of the flag of Sardinia
+First official appearances of the flag of Sardinia

 When Sardinia became part of the Kingdom of Aragon, the Four Moors which already were a symbol of Aragon became the official Sardinian flag.
 Aragon is west of Sardinia, which is why in the earliest version of the Sardinian flag the four moors are looking west, to the left.

-The first document attesting to the fact that the Four Moors was indeed the flag of Sardinia is a manuscript called “Armorial of Gerle,” which is currently on display at the Royal Library of Brussels.
 The manuscript was compiled between 1370 and 1414 by Claes Heyenen, a herald working for the Duke of Guelders.
 It displays some 1700 coats of arms from all over Europe, including that of the Kingdom of Sardinia, interestingly represented without the white blindfold on the foreheads of the four moors.

-In 1572 the Parliament of Sardinia officially adopted the flag – however, the four moors in the new flag had their faces turned right, and wore a blindfold on their forehead, as a symbol of Royalty.
+It is said that in 1572 the Parliament of Sardinia officially adopted the flag – however, the four moors in the new flag had their faces turned right, and wore a blindfold on their forehead, as a symbol of Royalty.

-The flag of Sardinia changed again with the domination of the Savoy over the island, in 1720.
-Back then, the four moors were represented in various different ways: with a blindfold over their eyes, facing left, wearing earrings etc. It’s likely that this version of the Sardinian flag was due to a mistake in the reproduction of the original flag – alas, it remained as such until the official adoption of the flag of Sardinia.
+The flag of Sardinia changed with the domination of the Savoy over the island, in 1720.
+Back then, the four moors were represented in various ways: with a blindfold over their eyes, facing left, wearing earrings etc.

-The meaning of the Four Moors on the Sardinian flag
+Meaning of the Four Moors on the Sardinian flag

 As already explained, once Sardinia became part of the Kingdom of Aragon, the Four Moors flag started being associated with it.